Ending the abuse of animals raised for food

 1. Corporate Pressure Campaigns

-They hold the world’s biggest food companies accountable for the inhumane farming practices in their supply chains.
-They run public pressure campaigns that bring these issues to the attention of the companies' customers and shareholders, thereby threatening the companies’ brands.
-This creates the right business incentives for decision-makers to commit to phasing out these cruel practices.
+THL holds the world’s biggest food companies accountable for inhumane farming practices within their supply chains.
+They run public pressure campaigns that bring these issues to the attention of the companies' customers and shareholders.
+This creates the right business incentives for decision-makers to commit to phasing out cruel animal treatment.

 Immobilizing mother pigs in gestation crates where they can barely move or turn around